-Generally speaking, yes!
-At least when it comes to USPS.
+Generally speaking, you can ship a package after the ship date you selected when you purchased your label.
+That’s at least the case when it comes to USPS.
 If the current date is after the ship date on your postage, your package will still be accepted at your local Post Office.
-However, we don’t suggest waiting more than two or three days after you create your postage.
+However, if you’re shipping with USPS, we don’t suggest waiting more than two or three days after you create your postage.

 Be Careful Not to Ship Too Far After the Ship Date

 While USPS will accept a majority of packages after the date on the label, it’s generally up to the discretion of the postal worker who accepts your package.
 We’ve seen postal clerks accept packages with ship dates that are weeks old, and we’ve also seen some refuse packages with a ship date that’s just a couple. of days old.
 Due to this, we always suggest shipping your package as close to the ship date you chose as possible.

 Another reason we suggest shipping as close to your select date is because of the price you may pay for waiting.
 It’s not uncommon for shipping carriers to raise postage prices over the course of a year (or sometimes sooner).
 In some cases, postage purchased at an earlier date may not be accurate for future dates.
 Therefore, we always recommend that you ensure you have the proper amount of postage before scheduling or dropping off a shipment.
 This is especially true if you decide to buy postage online and hold onto it for the future.

 You Can Typically Choose Your Shipping Date Up to 7 Days in Advance

 When you use shipping software to buy postage online, USPS allows you to select your ship date up to 7 days in advance.
 So, if you know you won’t be able to send out the package for a few days, you can always buy time by selecting a ship date that’s a bit further down the line!
 This way, you’ll minimize your chances of USPS refusing your package if you wait to drop off your package after you first purchase your label.